-Connecticut, a statue of an American Indian, stares down at the James River from a rooftop downtown in Richmond.
-The sculpture is the work of Richmond artist Paul Di Pasquale, who created the statue as a tribute to the area’s natives in the early 1980s.
+Connecticut, a statue of a Native American man, stares down at the James River from a rooftop downtown in Richmond.
+The sculpture is the work of the Richmond artist Paul Di Pasquale, who created the statue in the early 1980s as a tribute to the area’s native inhabitants.
+(Good intentions notwithstanding, the statue has received criticism from representatives of Virginia’s Native American community.)

 Best Products leased the sculpture from Di Pasquale with the intention of installing it at a showroom in Fairfax County, Virginia.
 However, local officials ruled that the statue was a sign and in violation of rooftop signage codes.
 The company did get the figure installed at its Bethesda, Maryland showroom in September 1983 but eight months later, the Montgomery County government refused to grant further permits.
 Connecticut was put in storage.

 The Richmond Braves were next to lease the statue, placing it on top of a concession stand at The Diamond, the Triple-A baseball team’s new stadium, built in 1985.
 For nearly 25 years, Connecticut kept watch over the Diamond as the mascot of the Braves.
 But in 2010, the Braves moved out of Richmond and Connecticut needed a new home.
 After interest from schools and other institutions, the sculpture was moved to the Lucky Strike power plant, an old tobacco factory complex that was being converted into loft apartments and offices.
 He remains there today, where he does, in fact, look over a tidal river: the James.